Convergence of a hybrid scheme for the elliptic Monge-Ampere equation: Convergence to the viscosity solution of the hybrid discretization

 \subsection{Sub and super solution property of the half-relaxed limits}

 Theorem \ref{u-bound} implies that the half-relaxed limits are well defined.
 We have \begin{thm} The upper half-relaxed limit $u^*$ is a viscosity sub solution of $\det D^2 u(x)=f(x)$ and the lower half-relaxed limit $u_*$ is a viscosity super solution of $\det D^2 u(x)=f(x)$ at every point of $\Omega \setminus \Omega_r$.
-In addition, they are both viscosity solutions of $-\lambda_1[u](x) \leq 0$ at every point of $\Omega \setminus \Omega_r$. \end{thm} \begin{proof} The result follows from the results of \cite{Barles1991} and the stability, consistency and monotonicity of the scheme used in the ''singular'' part of the domain.
+In addition, $u^*$ is a viscosity solution of $-\lambda_1[u](x) \leq 0$ at every point of $\Omega \setminus \Omega_r$. \end{thm} \begin{proof} The result follows from the results of \cite{Barles1991} and the stability, consistency and monotonicity of the scheme used in the ''singular'' part of the domain.
 For the convenience of the reader, we give a proof following \cite{Bouchard2009}.